The Best Embedding Model For RAG is The One That Best Fits Your Data

 print(f"See generated scenario in Okareo app: {generated_scenario.app_link}")

-• Accuracy - For each question do retrieved documents contain at least one relevant document.
+Accuracy - Do retrieved documents contain at least one relevant document for each question?

-• Recall - For each question do retrieved documents contain all the relevant documents.
+Recall - Do retrieved documents contain all the relevant documents for each question?

-Metrics above tell us if the vector DB together with the embedding model are giving us relevant results.
-But just like with any engineering decision the overall performance of the system needs to also consider latency and cost, among other factors.
+The metrics above tell us whether the vector DB together with the embedding model are giving us relevant results.
+But just like with any engineering decision, the overall performance of the system needs to also consider latency and cost, among other factors.
 We need to consider the cost to maintain and operate the implementation on some infrastructure.
 We’ll try to bring all these factors together in the next section.

-Note: The full embedding model comparison is laid out in this notebook: Model Showdown
+Note: The full embedding model comparison is laid out in this notebook.

-We’ll be using ChromaDB to compare the different embedding models in the rest of this blog.
-It’s quick to set up and vector DB choice has less bearing on the embedding model selection.
+We’ll be using ChromaDB to compare the different embedding models in the rest of this post.
+It’s quick to set up, and vector DB choice has less bearing on the embedding model selection.

-The interesting code portion for running a 100+ questions we created earlier against this model is:
+The interesting code portion for running 100+ questions we created earlier against this model is:

 embedding_model_name = "all-MiniLM-L6-v2" # This is the default SentenceTransformer model that ChromaDB uses to embed the documents